What is personality development?

 Do whatever you feel like – dance, shout, cry, scream or make faces.
 Initially, you’ll need to put in some efforts, but after some practice, you’ll get it.
 If you could let go, the body shall start expressing itself the way it wants.
 Once the session is over, you’ll find yourself amazingly calm.

 The proper technique to release your suppressed energy is called Dynamic meditation.
 You can participate in that meditation if there’s an Osho meditation centre in your neighbourhood.
-The timings are 6:30 to 7:30 in the morning throughout the year.
+The timings are from 6:30 to 7:30 in the morning throughout the year.

 If you live in Delhi, visit Osho Dham.
 They organise various meditation camps throughout the year.
 Log on to OshoWorld.com for details.